Midlife Feels Different. Your Care Should, Too.

 Q: Can I use my insurance for labs and medications?

-A: In most cases, yes.
+A: In many cases, yes.
 Labs are ordered through standard laboratory services when appropriate.
 Medications can be sent to the pharmacy of your choice.

 Q: Is this primary care?